Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

    * `SW1`
    * `SW2`

-    These connectors will interfere with the daughter board.
+    These connectors will interfere with the ATC shield.

-1. Connect the following into the **daughter board**
+1. Connect the following into the **ATC shield**

-* Auxiliary backpack cable
+* RJ12 cable

 * Other end of the signal cable

 ![](/_images/_atc/_atc_assembly/temp/IMG_8984.jpg)

-1. Then plug in the daughter board onto the **black header connector** on the SLB-EXT.
+1. Then plug in the ATC shield onto the **black header connector** on the SLB-EXT.

 ![](/_images/_atc/_atc_assembly/temp/IMG_8988.jpg)

-1. Connect the other end of the **auxiliary backpack cable** to the **PENDANT port** on the SLB-EXT.
+1. Connect the other end of the **RJ12 cable** to the **PENDANT port** on the SLB-EXT.

 1. Plug the **other end of the Modbus cable** into the **RS485 port on the SLB-EXT**.